mech-lang/mech/README.md

 ## 🗺️ Project Roadmap

-Mech is currecntly **beta** status, meaning most intended features are implemented, but there are still rough edges and a general lack of documentation.
+Mech v0.2 is currecntly **beta** status, meaning most intended features are implemented, but there are still rough edges and a general lack of documentation.

-The v0.2 release focuses on specifying data and formulas.
+This release focuses on specifying data and formulas.

 A Brief Roadmap: